2021 Georgia Southern Eagles football team: Schedule

-The 2021 schedule consists of 6 home and 6 away games in the regular season.
-The Eagles will travel to Sun Belt foes Troy, South Alabama, Texas State, and Appalachian State.
-Southern will play host to Sun Belt foes Louisiana, Arkansas State, Georgia State, and Coastal Carolina.
+The 2021 schedule consisted of 6 home and 6 away games in the regular season.
+The Eagles would travel to Sun Belt foes Troy, South Alabama, Texas State, and Appalachian State.
+Southern would play host to Sun Belt foes Louisiana, Arkansas State, Georgia State, and Coastal Carolina.

-The Eagles will host two of the four non-conference opponents at Paulson Stadium, Gardner–Webb, from NCAA Division I FCS Big South Conference and BYU, a FBS Independent, and will travel to Florida Atlantic of the Conference USA and Arkansas of the Southeastern Conference.
+The Eagles would host two of the four non-conference opponents at Paulson Stadium, Gardner–Webb, from NCAA Division I FCS Big South Conference and BYU, a FBS Independent, and would travel to Florida Atlantic of the Conference USA and Arkansas of the Southeastern Conference.